harshmeetsingh/LobbyChat/README.md

-# LobbyChat
+# Lobby-Connect
-A Social Network App
+A different type of social Network